 The hair growth from follicles exposed to testosterone was significantly reduced (as is the case with follicles affected by Male Pattern Hair Loss).

-Not only did caffeine seem to prevent testosterone from negatively affecting hair growth, but it also stimulated growth of the hair.
+Not only did caffeine seem to prevent testosterone from negatively affecting hair growth, but it also stimulated the growth of the hair.

 According to the study;